 Tudor Revival architecture is a popular and easily recognizable 20th-century architectural style found throughout the United States.
-Inspired by English Tudor style from the late Medieval period, American Tudor Revival architecture borrows elements of the original style to channel a fantasy version of English country life in centuries past.
+Inspired by the English Tudor style from the late Medieval period, American Tudor Revival architecture borrows elements of the original style to channel a fantasy version of English country life in centuries past.
 Examples of Tudor Revival range from sprawling stone manor houses to half-timbered suburban homes to storybook thatched-roof cottages.

 History of Tudor Revival